lex148/powermate/README.md

 # Powermate

-powermate is a gem trigger things to happen when your powermate is turned
+this is a gem to trigger things to happen when you turn your powermate

 ``` ruby
 # do_it.rb